qingyun032/Cloud_Native_Application_I-m_Uber/backend/db/mysql_docker/readme.md

 ## run the following to build the mysql docker server

-remember add the .env file and add the desire password to your Dockerfile Otherwise, there will be errer!
+Remember add the .env file and add the desired password to your Dockerfile.
+Otherwise, there will be an error!

 ```shell
 sudo docker build -t my_uber_database_image .